 Manufacturers offer multiple designs for installation, including a seat belt designed to stay locked with belt tension regardless of the type of motion.
 Why would a manufacturer continue to offer a product that performs poorly in rollovers?
 This is a question that may be answered by looking at corporate documents and questioning management and key employees.

-BMW is recalling certain model year 2009 Z4 30i and 35i vehicles manufactured between March 10 and March 19, 2009.
+BMW recalled certain model year 2009 Z4 30i and 35i vehicles manufactured between March 10 and March 19, 2009.
 A defective crimp connector in a belt tensioner wiring plug may lead to increased electrical resistance of that connection.
 Increased electrical resistance in that circuit could cause the safety belt tensioner to fail to deploy in a crash, possibly resulting in increased injury to the occupant.

 General Motors Recall

 General Motors issued a recall of certain model year 2004 SAAB 9-3 sedans.
 Some of these vehicles were produced with front restraint retractors that, over time, could fail.
 It may not properly retract in the event of a crash, and the wearer may be harmed because he or she was not properly restrained.

 Toyota Motor Engineering & Manufacturing issued a recall of certain 2012 Toyota Avalon cars.
 According to the company, during a car repair, the seat belt inner buckles Could possibly have been “replaced with parts that may incorrectly tell the air bag management system that the seat belt is always buckled.”
 If this happens, the airbags may not deploy.